 • respiratory, etc.

-2. somato-motor reflexes- manifested in the movements of the whole organism or its individual parts on the action of an irritant
+2. somato-motor reflexes- manifested in movements of the whole organism or its individual parts in response to a stimulus

 • defensive